erenyenigul/crisp/README.md

 ### Variables

 You can define variables two ways: using `let` or `define`.
-The difference between those two is that `define` allows you to define variables globally, whereas let excepts you to give the scope of this variable as an expression.
+The difference between those two is that `define` allows you to define variables globally, whereas `let` expects you to give the scope of this variable as an expression.

 ```scheme
 (define x 10)